taejs/book-exploring-async-basics/src/8_6_io_eventqueue.md

 point is that the I/O queue doesn't return any data itself, it just tells us that data is ready to be read.

-Lastly it's only for our own bookeeping we decrement the count of outstanding `epoll_pending_events` so we keep track of how many events we have pending.
+Lastly it's only for our own bookkeeping we decrement the count of outstanding `epoll_pending_events` so we keep track of how many events we have pending.

 > **Why even keep track of how many `epoll_events` are pending?**